wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/237-telegram-from-templeton-to-muldoon.md

 ---
+doc_date: '1982-03-11'
+doc_num: 237
+doc_order: 237
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "237 Telegram from Templeton to Muldoon"
+title: Telegram from Templeton to Muldoon
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9106
 vol_id: 23
-doc_date: 1982-03-11
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 237 Telegram from Templeton to Muldoon

 Canberra, 11 March 1982

 No 679.
 CONFIDENTIAL IMMEDIATE

  **CER: Discussions with Doug Anthony and John Howard**

 I was encouraged by the discussion I was able to have this morning with Doug Anthony, and John Howard.
 Although Doug did most of the talking, the fact that John Howard was present was also of some significance.